Thursday, August 1, 2024

 (Christian Pulisic)

-Love it.
+LOVE IT.
 These home kits have a bold red and blue design which is a bit of a departure from our recent bland editions and also reminds me of our colorful 80s home kits.
 I appreciate the way they have incorporated two very popular ideas in the history of US jerseys into one - the "Waldo" hoops of 2012 (horizontal stripes) and the classic diagonal stripe (or sash) of 1950.
 They cleverly represented the diagonal stripe on the Home with the blue part of the red-blue stripes, which I liked even though it is a lighter shade than that of our flag.
 However, they did not choose to subtly fade the stripe into the white, instead leaving a strange pixeled unfinished look.
-That drops this kit a point down to 9 out of 10.
+That drops this kit a 1/2 point down to 9.5 out of 10.

 2018-20 Away